ProjectAdA/ada-ae/README.md

 The folder [annotations](annotations/) contains all manual annotations (approx. 125,000) created by the film scholars at FU Berlin and all automatically generated annotations (approx. 440,000) created by extractors developed within the project.

+## Contact

+This repository is maintained by [Henning Agt-Rickauer](https://hagt.github.io/).
+If you have any technical questions, feel free to contact me.